buyallmemes/blog-api/posts/20240422-testing-guideline.md

 If something is even 1% over your comfort zone - ask for help.

 I can't stress enough importance of pair programming.
-I pity the teams and organisations that see this as "waste of time."
+I pity the teams and organizations that see this as a "waste of time."

 Two heads are better than one.